 But before that, on Tuesday, the group convened at TTB’s offices for a dialogue with the regulatory agency’s top officials on key issues for small spirits producers.

-Tuesday evening attendees gathered at Cotton & Reed for the Welcome Reception and on Wednesday evening many attending distillers poured their spirits for Congressional staffers and elected officials at the Rayburn House Office Building.
+Tuesday evening attendees gathered at Cotton & Reed, a D.C.-based rum distillery, for the Welcome Reception and on Wednesday evening many attending distillers poured their spirits for Congressional staffers and elected officials at the Rayburn House Office Building.

-TTB currently lacks the explicit authority to promulgate rules and regulations based on size to help small business.
-ACSA is urging support for pending regulatory relief for craft distillers, which would authorize the TTB to develop rules and regulations based on a distillery’s size.
+TTB currently lacks the explicit authority to promulgate rules and regulations based on size to help small businesses.
+ACSA is urging support for pending regulatory relief for craft distillers—dubbed the SIPS (Supporting Independent Producers of Spirits) Act—which would authorize the TTB to develop rules and regulations based on a distillery’s size.
 The bill would also provide the opportunity for distillers to change their ownership structures, which would reduce the risks of small producers losing their federal permit and/or paying higher excise taxes.
 It would also require TTB to develop a single reporting form for craft distillers similar to what is required of small wineries and breweries.
 Additionally, the bill would finalize new standards of fill for popular RTD distilled spirits formats, including 250mL, as well as create a new 18L container.
 It also would create a small business advocate within TTB and orders TTB to finalize a new spirits category, “American Single Malt.”

 Expanding Tax Incentives for America’s Small Craft Distillers to Remain Competitive